MerabTskhvedadze/MerabTskhvedadze/README.md

 ## 🚀 What I Do

 - Transforming ideas into functional and visually appealing websites.
-- Specializing in HTML, CSS, and JavaScript, TypeScript, with a focus on React.
+- Specializing in HTML, CSS, and JavaScript/TypeScript, with a focus on React.
 - Committed to responsive design and cross-browser compatibility.

 ## 🌟 What Sets Me Apart